How to Build a Cybersecurity Incident Response Plan

 Define roles and responsibilities for incident response.
 Your IR team typically includes:

-• Incident Commander — Overall decision-maker during an incident
+• Incident Commander — Overall decision-maker during an incident, usually CISO or senior IT leader

-• Legal/Compliance Lead — Advises on regulatory obligations
+• Legal/Compliance Lead — Advises on regulatory notification obligations and legal implications

 Step 2: Define Incident Classification